o11n/whatsapp-mcp/README.md

 # WhatsApp MCP Server

+> Note:
+> This repo is heavily inspired by https://github.com/lharries/whatsapp-mcp
+> however the Python MCP server is rewritten in Golang

 This is a Model Context Protocol (MCP) server for WhatsApp.

 With this you can search and read your personal Whatsapp messages (including images, videos, documents, and audio messages), search your contacts and send messages to either individuals or groups.
 You can also send media files including images, videos, documents, and audio messages.